 1. WRDS Settings

-3. Table Settings
+3. Table settings

-To tailor tables, specify the following variables:
+To tailor your request, specify the following arguments:

 fix_missing: set to

 Trueto fix missing values.
 This addresses special missign values, which SAS's